rgl/proxmox-ve/README.md

 Some properties of the virtual machine and the Proxmox VE installation can be overridden.
 Take a look at `proxmox-ve.pkr.hcl`, `variable` blocks, to get an idea which values can be overridden.
 Do not override `iso_url` and `iso_checksum` as the `boot_command`s might be tied to a specific Proxmox VE version.
-Also take care when you decide to override `country`.

 Create the base box: